-If $\Lambda$ is a commutative domain and $K$ is its field of fractions, then the classical torsion of $A$ coincides with the kernel of the canonical map $A \to A \otimes K$.
-But $K$, being divisible and torsion-free, is also the injective envelope of $\Lambda$, and therefore the kernel is isomorphic to the injective stabilization of the functor $A \otimes \blank$ evaluated at~$\Lambda$.
-This simple-minded observation leads to the following definition.
+Now recall that if $\Lambda$ is a commutative domain and $K$ is its field of fractions, then the classical torsion of $A$ coincides with the kernel of the canonical localization map $A \to A \otimes K$.
+But $K$, being divisible and torsion-free, is also the injective envelope of $\Lambda$, and therefore the kernel of the localization map is isomorphic to the injective stabilization of the functor $A \otimes \blank$ evaluated at~$\Lambda$.
+This observation leads to the following definition.

 \begin{definition} The (injective) \textit{torsion} of the right $\Lambda$-module $A$ is defined by

 \end{definition}

 Immediately from this definition we have \begin{proposition} If $\Lambda$ is a commutative domain, then the injective torsion coincides with the classical torsion. \end{proposition}